I sent events via the API, but they're not showing up in the Results page.

 - Event had an incorrect or out-of-bounds timestamp: When activating and tracking users, make sure timestamps have the correct format (a 13-digit integer, representing time since epoch in milliseconds) and are within bounds of the running experiment.

-I sent events with revenue values via the API, but the revenue isn't calculated correctly in the Results page.
+I sent events with revenue values via the API, but the revenue is not calculated correctly on the Results page.

 - Revenue is missing from event payload: Make sure